 Using a Pump for your Rain Barrel

-The best way to accomplish what you want may be by not using a valve at all!
+The best way to automate a rain barrel irrigation system may be by not using a valve at all!
 Consider using a small pump placed on your rain barrel outlet hose.
 Most irrigation systems do not work very efficiently at the low water pressures typical of rain barrel systems.
 Thus a pump is often the best solution as it may provide the added benefit of more water pressure.
 But it’s not cheap to add a pump.
 If your #1 concern is low cost and you don’t care about things like water uniformity between plants, skip down to the section on Motorized Rain Barrel Valves!

 Selecting and Installing a Rain Barrel Pump

 Make sure the pump is rated for enough flow to supply your emitters, and enough lift to get the water needed for your irrigation over the top of the barrel.
-Add the flow rate of all the emitters together to determine the flow rate needed for the pump. for example if you have 15 emitters that are rated at 1gph (gallon per hour) then the pump will need to supply at least 15 gph.
+Add the flow rate of all the emitters together to determine the flow rate needed for the pump.
+For example if you have 15 emitters that are rated at 1gph (gph means “gallons per hour”) then the pump will need to supply at least 15 gph.
 If the barrel is 5 feet tall then the pump will need to lift the water 5 feet just to get it out of the barrel.
 But you need to do more than get the water out of the barrel.
 You need pressure to move the water efficiently through the tubes and push it out through the drip emitters.
 That requires another 45 feet of elevation.
 So add your rain barrel height to the elevation needed to power the drip system.
 5 + 45 = 50 feet.
-So you want a pump with a 5 PSI output will lift water 11 feet.
-(5 x 2.31= 11.55)
+So you want a pump with the capacity to move 15gph of water and lift it 50 feet.